 Thing’s aren’t looking good.
 You’ve hit rock bottom.
 Tax debts are at your doorstep and you have no way to make the payments — or do you?
 If that description sounds applicable to you, then keep reading to learn what you can and should do to improve your debt situation.
-No solution is going to be completely flawless, but setting up IRS installment payments may just be the thing you need to get back on your feet and get out from under mountains of debt.
+No solution is going to be completely flawless, but installment payments could be just the thing you need to get back on your feet and get out from under mountains of debt.

-What sort of different installment plans are available?
 If you’re an individual with less than $50,000 in debt owed to the IRS, you have the option of a short-term payment plan.
 With this plan, you will pay off your debt within 120 days.
-Regardless of how you apply for this plan, there will be no fees for the setup.
+Regardless of how you apply for this plan (online or by mail), there will be no fees for the setup.
 Given that you should have your debt for a maximum of four months under this plan, you should only face one round of interest at most.
 Under the short-term installment plan, you may select yourself the amount to pay every month as it has no required minimum payment.

 There are also long-term payment options for individuals who need more than four months to clear their debts.
 The main difference between the two long-term installment payments is how exactly you pay your debt.
 If you wish to pay with direct debit through a Direct Debit Installment Agreement, you’ll apply online and pay the setup fee of $31.
 You’ll be charged $107 if you apply through the mail or by other means.
-If you want to make payments with something other than direct debit, then the online setup with cost $149 and $225 with any other method.
+If you want to make payments with something other than direct debit, then the online setup will cost $149 and $225 with any other method.

 As a side note, if you classify as a low-income taxpayer, you may be able to mitigate, waive, or reimburse the setup fee for the long-term plans.

-With all these plans, you can decide for yourself how much you intend to pay each month.
+With all individual plans, you can decide for yourself how much you intend to pay each month.
 However, even the long-term plans have a limit on how far they can last.
 Currently, that limit is six years.
 If you want to know the minimum monthly payment, take your total debt and divide it by 72.
 You can always pay more than the minimum if you want to.
 In fact, it’s advisable to do this as long as you can afford it.
-Doing so will reduce the amount of interest that accumulates over time on the debt.
+By making larger payments, you will reduce the amount of interest that accumulates over time on the debt.

 Here are a few things you’ll want to do to make sure this process goes as smoothly as possible: